MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-lakehouse.md

 1. Select **Advanced**.

 1. Two ingestion modes are available for a lakehouse destination.
-Configure these modes based on your scenario to optimize how Fabric event streams writes to the lakehouse.
+Configure these modes to optimize how Fabric event streams writes to the lakehouse, based on your scenario.

    - **Minimum rows** is the minimum number of rows that the lakehouse ingests in a single file.
 The minimum is 1 row, and the maximum is 2 million rows per file.
 The smaller the minimum number of rows, the more files the lakehouse creates during ingestion.

    - **Maximum duration** is the maximum duration that the lakehouse takes to ingest a single file.
 The minimum is 1 minute and maximum is 2 hours.
-The longer the duration, more rows are ingested in a file.
+The longer the duration, the more rows are ingested in a file.

    ![A screenshot of the Advanced section of the Lakehouse configuration screen.](media/add-destination-lakehouse/advanced-screen.png)